Atomic clock frequency ratios with fractional uncertainty $\leq 3.2 \times 10^{-18}$

 Figure~\ref{fig:tchfig}(a) compares the normalized ratio results in pairs from each day of comparison.
 This demonstrates the degree of correlation in statistical fluctuations of the ratios, which helps understand individual clock and network behavior.
 On each subplot, one clock is common to both axes; the statistical uncertainty from that clock is therefore common.
 To determine the statistical uncertainties from each individual clock, we perform a three-cornered hat analysis \cite{GrayTCH1974}.
 As expected, the \AlYb{} and \AlSr{} ratios are strongly correlated, since statistical fluctuations in both ratios are dominated by common-mode statistical fluctuations due to QPN in the single-ion \Al{} clock.
 Conversely, the \AlYb{} and \YbSr{} ratios show no statistically significant correlation.
 Using three-cornered hat analysis on the nine-day concatenated data set, we derive stability estimates for each clock, plotted in Fig.~\ref{fig:tchfig}(b).
 We note that the overlapping Allan deviation is not well defined for gapped data in the presence of non-white noise, complicating this analysis for long averaging times \footnote{See for example the missing points from Fig.~\ref{fig:tchfig}(b) around $10^4$ s, where the model calculates an unphysical negative variance \cite{GrayTCH1974} and only an upper bound can be plotted.}.
 While common-mode noise from the Si cavity means the three clocks are not statistically independent at short averaging times, at intermediate times from 100 to 5000 s the analysis gives a good approximation of the individual clock stability.
 Using a white noise model, we obtain fractional instabilities of $3.75(6)\times10^{-16}/\sqrt{\tau/\unit{s}}$ for \Al{}, $1.00(6)\times10^{-16}/\sqrt{\tau/\unit{s}}$ for \Yb{}, and $8.5(6)\times10^{-17}/\sqrt{\tau/\unit{s}}$ for \Sr{}.

 The correlation of the \AlYb{} and \AlSr{} single-day ratios confirms that ratio statistical variation is dominated by single-ion QPN.
 However, these analytics are most useful when all three clocks have similar stability.
 Despite the significant improvement in \Al{} stability, the single-ion QPN is still too large to identify a source of between-day variability leading to the larger-than-expected scatter in \YbSr{} ratio values.
+However, the \Al{} stability is sufficient to characterize the short-term stability of the lattice clocks -- including, to our knowledge, the first demonstration of sub-$10^{-16}/\sqrt{\tau / s}$ instability (\Sr{}) in an atomic clock with a three-corner-hat measurement.
 Future operation of a multi-ion \Al{} clock, extending the \Al{} probe time with differential spectroscopy \cite{KimDiffspec2023}, or extending the comparison averaging time will help identify the source of between-day variability.

 We additionally calculate Pearson correlation coefficients between the ratio means using their posterior distribution of the Bayesian model~\cite{margolisCIPMListRecommended2024, SeeSupplementalMaterial}.
 These quantify the correlations between the final ratio values (Eqs.~\eqref{eq:ratios}).
 These include the systematic uncertainty of the shared clock, as well as correlations in statistical fluctuations.
 For pairs of ratios that share \Al{}, \Yb{}, and \Sr{}, these are 0.39, -0.74, and 0.27 respectively.